rajeshsola/rajeshsola.github.io/profile.md

 #### Skill Summary
 * Passionate in Teaching with effective and logical methods.
-* Strong Technical Skills in C,C++, Linux System Programming, Kernel programming Embedded Linux,QtQML Applications, IOT Platform connectivity, Gateway Design.
+* Strong Technical Skills in C/C++, Linux System Programming, Kernel programming Embedded Linux,QtQML Applications.
-* Strong proficiency in modern C++ standards - C++11 & 14 (17 is in progress)
+* Strong proficiency in modern C++ standards - C++11 & 14 (17 is in progress) with emphasis on clean coding requirements.
 * Evangelist in Open Source trends in Embedded Systems, Automotive Segment, IOT Solutions.

 #### Potential Areas / Future Scope (In progress/wishlist)